Departmental Health and Safety Manual

 Retention: May be disposed of as soon as the reference purpose has been served.
 Please shred, recycle or delete as appropriate.

-Litigation Evidence Files
+Litigation Case Files

 Official Copy: Any Office

-Retention: 6 years after termination of litigation
+Retention: 6 years after resolution of case (including appeals)

 Disposition Method: Shred or Delete